Loose Change Is Entering an Exciting Phase in Our Evolution!

 Calling All Literary and Visual Arts Editors…

-Loose Change magazine publishes outstanding literary, visual and multimedia arts across genre and discipline, serving as a platform for emerging and established artists.
-Loose Change also cultivates literary community through education and collaboration, functioning as a resource for creative writers and readers and a partner for community engagement through the literary arts.
+Loose Change magazine publishes outstanding literary and visual art across genre and discipline, serving as a platform for emerging and established artists.
+Through Loose Change, WonderRoot cultivates literary community through education and collaboration, functioning as a resource for creative writers and readers and a partner for community engagement through the literary arts.